Educational attainment levels for people in the Waikato region have been steadily rising.

 DATA SOURCE AND SUPPORTING INFORMATION

-Data are updated annually on the Ministry of Education's Education Counts website (school leavers with NCEA level 2 or above(external link)).
+Data are updated annually on the Ministry of Education's Education Counts website (school leavers with NCEA level 2 or above).
 Data are available in an Interactive Pivot Table.

 Update details: Updated online in July each year.
 Data for each year may be retrospectively updated to account for prior school leavers returning to get qualifications; data quality improvements; and changes to data methodology and definitions.